bseltz-cohesity/scripts/powershell/updateO365Credentials/README.md

 * -o365source: name of registered O365 source to be updated
 * -o365user: name of O365 user
 * -o365pwd: password for O365 user
-* -appId: App ID for MS Graph API access
+* -appId: One or more App IDs for MS Graph API access (comma separated)
-* -appSecretKey: App Secret Key for MS Graph API access
+* -appSecretKey: One or more App Secret Keys for MS Graph API access (comma separated)